Your-Eyes-Project/YourEyes-API/README.md

 ## Medium Priority

-- [ ] **Integrate Word2Vec for semantic matching**: Enhance the function that processes user questions to use Word2Vec for better semantic matching.
+- [x] **Integrate word approximation for semantic matching**: Enhance the function that processes user questions to use semantic matching.
 This will allow the system to understand and map synonyms or related terms (e.g., mapping "television" to "tvmonitor").
 - [ ] **Add unit tests for gRPC services**: Enhance test coverage by adding unit tests for the `StreamVideo` and `SetupDetection` services.
 - [ ] **Improve error handling**: Refactor the codebase to provide more robust error handling and logging.